ActiveAutonomyLevel

 Full qualified VSS Path: Vehicle.ADAS.ActiveAutonomyLevel

-Description: Indicates the currently active level of autonomy according to SAE J3016 taxonomy.
+Description: Indicates the currently active level of driving automation according to the SAE J3016 (Taxonomy and Definitions for Terms Related to Driving Automation Systems for On-Road Motor Vehicles).

 flowchart LR Vehicle-->ADAS ADAS-->ActiveAutonomyLevel